technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Whiteboard design session/WDS trainer guide - SAP_plus_extend_and_innovate.md

 1. We currently have all the data we need, why do we need to do anything else?

     The traditional approach to data integration is no longer sufficient in the modern marketplace.
 Retailers can now derive meaningful benefits from end-to-end visibility of supply and demand signals across the value chain.
 This starts at a store aisle, where smart sensors powered by Azure IoT Edge can detect movement of physical products on shelves and automatically trigger restocking processes.
 Real time inventory fluctuations can be processed by Azure Stream Analytics and fed into the SAP Forecasting and Replenishment (SAP F&R) solution to automate and accelerate the supply chain cycle.
 In parallel, retailers could leverage external data that represents external conditions in order to evaluate how they may affect local demand patterns.
 The ability to account for external data such as breaking news, weather, or sporting events can help detect and align to shifts in customer demand within hours.
-Predictive intelligence provided by Microsoft and SAP analytics tools, AI and machine learning models facilitates implementing such solutions, resulting in optimized procurement cycles, minimizing waste and maximizing profits.
+Predictive intelligence provided by Microsoft and SAP analytics tools, AI and machine learning models facilitate implementing such solutions, resulting in optimized procurement cycles, minimizing waste, and maximizing profits.

     Similarly, companies can use Azure analytics and Power BI dashboards to monitor supplier status, inbound materials flows and logistics in real time.
 Through Azure, they can overlay operating status with external data such as road closures or inclement weather to predict problems before they can impact production schedules or customer deliveries.

-    By combining SAP- and Azure-based analytics, it becomes easier to uncover sales trend and customer preferences, resulting in optimized production targets and increased revenues.
+    By combining SAP- and Azure-based analytics, it becomes easier to uncover sales trends and customer preferences, resulting in optimized production targets and increased revenues.
 By expediting planning cycles in coordination with supplier networks and logistics providers, retailers can get products to market faster and deliver tailored products at scale.

     In addition, retailers can leverage new sources of customer and market data such as social network postings or review sites from outside the organization.
 This provides even deeper understanding of customers buying patterns and helps track their changes in real time.
 Such data can be ingested, aggregated, and analyzed by leveraging Azure AI and ML models to predict what offers and experiences will have the most significant impact.
 At the same time, availability of such data helps build highly accurate and granular profiles for each customer to understand their unique interests and buying patterns.
 This, in turn, makes it more likely to be able to effectively capture customers' attention, improving their satisfaction and the likelihood of making an actual purchase.